valenciawhite/Un-Fortune_Teller/README.md

 1. Download the executable.

-2. Run the executable on your computer.
-    $ ruby unfortune_teller.rb
+2. Run the executable on your computer - $ ruby unfortune_teller.rb

 3. Enter your birthdate when prompted.

 4. Enjoy your personalized fortune!

 For more information and updates, check the [Release Notes]().